TheBloodyAmateur/EventManagerPython/docs/source/index.rst

 Welcome to EventManager's Documentation!
 ========================================

-EventManager is a powerful and flexible logging library for Java-style event logging in Python.
+EventManager is a powerful and flexible logging library for event logging in Python.
 It supports rich output formats, modular processors, and advanced logging configurations.

 Getting Started